 Servicer - R2R Focus Title 1 Return to Repayment Date Confirmation Description 1 Servicers should put the following banner on their website and IVR.
 Website/IVR: Congress recently passed a law preventing further extensions of the payment pause.
 Student loan interest will resume starting on September 1, 2023, and payments will be due starting in October.
-Borrowers will receive a billing statement from their loan servicer at least three weeks before their payment is due. the weeks before their payment is ulle.
+Borrowers will receive a billing statement from their loan servicer at least three weeks before their payment is due.
 Audience 1 All borrowers